sunyufei723-svg/WXwork_AutoSendMessage_Tool/README.md

 --Date 2026-07-17

-The exe file named WXwork_AutoSendMessage_Tool.exe is the tool, it isn't perfect now, but new updates will be uploaded later.
+The exe file named WXwork_AutoSendMessage_Tool v0.7.0 is the first version, it isn't perfect now, but new updates will be uploaded later.

 --Date 2026-07-18